1101-1/TRustyBox/README.md

-## File Hosting with MongoDB Authentication
+## File Hosting with MongoDB Authentication, Axum and AES-256 encryption

 This project is a simple file hosting service with encrypt files and built with Rust and MongoDB.
 It allows users to securely store and retrieve files using a RESTful API.
 The service authenticates users against a MongoDB database, ensuring that users can access their files.